vrublack/TacoShell/README.md

 # Introduction

-This command-line tool lets you track what you eat during the day.
+This command-line tool written in Java lets you track what you eat during the day.
 As there are many commercial website that do exactly that, here are some advantages of TacoShell:

 * It is extremely quick to use.
 Instead of clicking through menus, you can just type `add 340g chicken breast`.